Album artwork for Jason Sharp's A Boat Upon Its Blood, an experimental electro-acoustic composition based on the breath and heart rate.

 Festival graphics and street posters to announce concerts and events organised by the Howl Arts Collective.

-A variety of poster designs for documentary films, events and exhibitions, artistic and political statements.
+A variety of poster designs for events and exhibitions, artistic statements, and political action.

 Status Now posters illustrated by Zola.
 Apartheid Wall poster designed by Jason Kuhrt, art direction by LOKI.
 Coeur-Rage designed in collaboration with Sarah Boris.

 Programme design for The HTMLLES 2014, a bi-annual feminist festival of media arts and digital culture.
 This year's festival was entitled Zero Future.
 The editorial approach and image treatments underscore the dissonant thematic of the festival.

 Limited edition bespoke DVD packaging and booklet design for the documentary film Come Worry With Us, featuring Thee Silver Mt.
 Zion Memorial Orchestra.

 In contemporary Australia the words ‘country’, ‘decolonisation’, ‘family’ and ‘law’ are loaded with meanings that differ greatly from person to person across this nation’s Aboriginal and migrant communities.

 As part of Memefest 2014, we developed a collaborative project that explored this diversity while also challenging people's (and our own) understanding of the terms through a four-part publication and street poster series.